 The trip between the airport of Girona and the city can be done by taxi or by bus.
 Ryanair now has a bus line that covers the Airport-Girona routes.
 Bus departures are every hour from 5.30 am to 0.30 am (you can find the timetable in the following web page: (http://www.sagales.com).
 The ticket sales office is located on the ground floor, in the arrivals hall, beside the car hire offices.
 Price is +/-2€ one-way ticket.

 However, so many times, getting to Girona by plane means arriving at the airport of Barcelona “El Prat” and coming to our city from there.
 There are two ways to reach girona from BCN airport: by bus or by train.

 The bus service from the Barcelona airport “El Prat” to Girona city is run by the company Barcelona-Bus .The trip lasts 1.30h and price is 18 Euros.
 You can make the reservation or see the timetable in http://www.barcelonabus.com/

-To use the train option, you must catch a train- shuttle from the airport to the Barcelona- Sants, , where you can change trains for Girona.
+To use the train option, you must catch a train- shuttle from the airport to the Barcelona- Sants station, , where you can change train for Girona.
 The train- shuttle is next to the terminal T2-B and departures are every 30 minutes.
 If you arrive on terminal T1 you must take a bus-shuttle until T2(you can find the bus out of T1).

 In spite of changing trains, when you buy the ticket at the airport station, you can buy it for the whole Barcelona airport-Girona trajectory.